Adams' Pearmain is a well-known traditional English apple variety of the Victorian era which remains popular today.

-Rated by the Victorian write Hogg as "A dessert apple of first-rate quality", it has a rich nutty flavour.
+It is known for its rich nutty flavour, and was rated by the Victorian write Hogg as "A dessert apple of first-rate quality".

 Delivery period: Pot-grown trees can be delivered from September onwards.
 Bare-root trees can be delivered from mid-November onwards.
 Within those periods you can specify your preferred month of delivery during the checkout process.
 It is best to order as soon as you can to ensure items are reserved for you.

 *Mature size: Height shown is the approximate height of the tree when mature (after 5-10 years), not the height when supplied.
 See photos of trees as supplied.
 Actual mature heights may vary considerably dependent on your local conditions and training and pruning regime.

 Stock availability: Items showing as 'sold out' will probably be available again next season.

 Click here to be notified when we get more trees of this variety.

 Adams' Pearmain is in flowering group 3.
 Adams' Pearmain is self-sterile and needs to be pollinated by another tree of a different variety nearby.
 Since it flowers in the middle of the blossom season it can be pollinated by most other apple trees.

 Adams' Pearmain is generally easy to grow, and it starts to bear fruit at an early age in the life of the tree.
 Cropping is good, and it is a good choice for growers in wetter climates.

 The main problem to watch out for is a tendency to biennial bearing as the tree gets older - it may develop a pattern of alternate good and bad years.
 You can either just live with this, or attempt to even it out by over-thinning the fruitlets in the good year.